 Find out if your job separation reason is valid and if you’re eligible for benefits using the eligibility calculator below.

-- The claimant must be actively pursuing jobs.
+- You must be actively pursuing jobs

 How to Apply For UI Benefits in Michigan?

-The applicants can log in to Michigan Web Account Manager (MiWAM) to apply for benefits online.
+You can log in to Michigan Web Account Manager (MiWAM) to apply for benefits online.
 The online portal is accessible 24 hours a day and 7 days a week.
 You can register as a new user if you are filing for the first time, or can log in using your ID and password if you’re returning to apply for weekly benefits.

 Call Michigan’s Unemployment Insurance Customer Line to file unemployed benefits by dialing 1-866-500-0017.
-If you suffer from hearing impairment, dial the TYY line 1-866-366-0004 to receive unemployment insurance services.
+If you suffer from hearing impairment, dial the TYY line 1-866-366-0004 to receive Unemployment Insurance services.

 You can reach the customer line from Monday to Friday, from 8 AM to 4:30 PM.
 You can also get help in Spanish by selecting Spanish as your preferred language.